Clipping season is upon us, and many of us are thinking about which clip to give our beloved steeds this year. A trace? A chaser? A hunter?

 4. The sorry with a fringe on top

 Your lines are lovely and straight, but being the perfectionist that you are you’re convinced that one side is slightly higher than the other.
 So you take a bit more off.
 Then off the other side as well.
 The off the first side again.
-In no time at all, your horse is sporting a full body Mohican along his spine.
-Ooops!
+In no time at all, there is so little left that you might as well take the whole lot off.

 Article continues below…